 If you feel you are a victim of computer crime, the Behrend Information Technology Services (BITS) and UPPS has gathered some information to help you assess the nature of the crime and guide you toward the help you need.
 Please explore the contents of this page to determine which method is most appropriate for your situation.

 If you are an on-campus student and have an item that has been stolen, such as a computer, printer, digital camera, software CD, or even research, contact UPPS.
 If you are at an off-campus location, contact your local law enforcement agency.

 Here are some helpful tips to reduce your chance of being a victim of theft or to help identify and recover your property:

 - Keep all computer hardware and peripherals in a locked room.

 - Use security cables and mounting brackets.

 - Engrave all computer hardware with your state issued operator's license or ID card number.
-(You can borrow an engraver from Police Services.)

 - Keep a photographic record of all computer hardware and peripheral devices.

 Reporting Incidents of Unauthorized Use of Computer Network Resources